Winning (film): Production

 Helmets worn in the film by Paul Newman and Robert Wagner on display at the Indianapolis Motor Speedway Museum.

 During preparation for this film, Newman was trained for the motorsport by drivers Bob Sharp and Lake Underwood, at a race track high performance driving school—which sparked Newman's enthusiasm for the sport and led to his participation as a competitor in sports car racing during the remainder of his life.
 He would eventually launch the much successful Newman/Haas Racing with his longtime racing competitor and friend Carl Haas, winning more than 100 races and 8 Driver's Championships in IndyCar Series, although ironically the team never won the 500.

 The film includes footage taken at the Indianapolis Motor Speedway, the legendary 2.5 mile track.
 Most of the footage is from the 1968 race.
 The accident during the first green flag is from the 1966 race.

 Other scenes were shot at Road America, Riverside International Raceway, and Indianapolis Raceway Park.

 Release

 The film opened on May 17, 1969, at the Chicago Theatre in Chicago.

 Reception

 Box office

 The film grossed $55,000 in its opening week at the Chicago Theatre.
 The release expanded the following week and became number one in the United States.
 It was knocked off the top spot by The Killing of Sister George but was second place for two weeks before it returned to the top spot.
 It went on to earn $6.2 million in rentals in the United States and Canada from an estimated gross of $14.6 million, which ranked as the 16th most popular film at the US box office that year.

 Critical

+Vincent Canby included the movie in his New York Times list of "ten worst films of 1969": "It's bad enough when Hollywood moviemakers try to imitate good European films, and worse when they give homage to poor ones, like the financially successful 'A Man and a Woman.'
+Take 'A Man and a Woman' out of 'Winning' and you've got Richard Arlen at the Indianapolis Speedway, circa 1937."

 Quentin Tarantino, when asked about his favorite race car films, was not a fan of Winning.
-"I’d rather saw my fingers off than sit through that again," he said.
+"I'd rather saw my fingers off than sit through that again," he said.